dreaswar/dojoTimeLine/README.md

 4. Install dependencies with <code> venv/bin/pip install -r docs/REQUIREMENTS.txt

+5. Download the latest Dojo library; This has been tested with Dojo 1.8.3 release.
+   Put the directory into <code> ./static/scripts/lib/ </code> and rename the directory <code> dojo1.8.3 </code>

-5. Run with python : <code> venv/bin/python flask_timeline.py </code> to start the server
+6. Run with python : <code> venv/bin/python flask_timeline.py </code> to start the server

-6. Visit <link> 127.0.0.1:5000 </link> in your browser to test it out...
+7. Visit <link> 127.0.0.1:5000 </link> in your browser to test it out...